jjj11x/stc_rpncalc/README.md

 		- See https://sourceforge.net/p/sdcc/discussion/1865/thread/9589cc8d57/
 		- Luckily SDCC has few dependencies, and older versions can be installed fairly easily.
 - CMakeLists.txt is for building the Qt desktop application, and also the decimal-number-library test application.
-	- build similarly to other cmake projects:
+	- build similarly to other cmake projects, see [Dockerfile](Dockerfile) for build dependencies:
 		- `mkdir build_qt && cd build_qt`
 		- `cmake -DCMAKE_BUILD_TYPE=Debug -G "Eclipse CDT4 - Ninja" ..`
 			- (you can choose a different generator, I prefer using Ninja to build, because it's fast)